Zeuskartik/MediaSliderView/README.md

 ## Download & Setup
 Repository available on https://jitpack.io.

-Add the jitpack support to your Project-level gradle file.
+Add the jitpack support to your project-level gradle file.

 ```Gradle
 allprojects {
     repositories {